 - DNS A Record if using public IP; can handle high traffic load and is suitable for production environments

 Automatic Vertical Scaling

-Jelastic PaaS automatically provides the number of cloudlets (i.e. RAM and CPU resources), which are required by your application to handle the current load.
-Just specify the maximum limit, and everything else is handled by the platform with no manual intervention required.
-This feature is called automatic vertical scaling and ensures that you never overpay for unused capacities without experiencing resource shortage.
+Jelastic PaaS dynamically provides the number of cloudlets (i.e. RAM and CPU resources), which are required by your application to handle the current load.
+Just specify the maximum limit, and everything else will be performed by the platform automatically - no manual intervention required.
+This feature is called automatic vertical scaling and ensures that you never overpay for unused capacities without experiencing a resource shortage.

 To set or change the vertical scaling limit, just use the appropriate slider within the topology wizard:

 Horizontal Scaling: Manual and Automatic

 In case your application becomes highly popular and a single node is not enough, feel free to scale it horizontally.
 Herewith, to ensure even more reliability and high-availability, all the newly added nodes are created on the different hardware nodes.